gasparnagy/CucumberExpressions.SpecFlow/README.md

 # CucumberExpressions.SpecFlow

 [Cucumber expressions](https://cucumber.io/docs/cucumber/cucumber-expressions/) support for SpecFlow v3.1 (SpecFlow plugin).

+_Note: Cucumber expression support will be hopefully added to the core SpecFlow package in a future version.
+But for the current SpecFlow versions, it can be already used using this plugin._

 With Cucumber expressions you can specify your step definitions in a simpler way.